DataStax-Examples/quickstart-java/README.md

 If running [DataStax Desktop](https://www.datastax.com/blog/2020/05/learn-cassandra-datastax-desktop), no prerequisites will be required.
 The Cassandra instance is provided with the DataStax
 Desktop stack as part of container provisioning.

-If not using DataStax Desktop, spin up your own local instance of Cassandra exposing the address and port configured in the **CassandraWithNetflix** class.
+If not using DataStax Desktop, spin up your own local instance of Cassandra exposing its address and port to align with settings in the **application.conf**.
+This file is located in the **resources** folder.

+As you experiment with local customizations to the source, know that the example supports Java version 14.

 ### Running
 Verify your Cassandra database is running in your local container.
 Run the Java `main()` method